apache/cordova-docs/www/docs/en/3.1.0/cordova/contacts/ContactOrganization/contactorganization.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactOrganization
 ---

 # ContactOrganization

-Contains a `Contact` object's organization properties.
+Contains a `[Contact](../Contact/contact.html)` object's organization properties.

 ## Properties